 Other Measures

-Macroprudential Measures Related to Retail Loans Granted by Credit Institutions
+Macroprudential Measures Related to Retail Loans Granted by Credit Institution

 At its meeting held on 28 December 2021, the CBCG Council adopted the Decision on Macroprudential Measures Related to Retail Loans Granted by Credit Institutions (OGM 138/21).
-This decision repeals the initial Decision on Macroprudential Measures Related to Retail Banking Loans (OGM 58/19 and 107/20) that targeted the same issue.
+This decision repealed the initial Decision on Macroprudential Measures Related to Retail Banking Loans (OGM 58/19 and 107/20) that had addressed the same issue.

-The measures were adopted with the aim of establishing the sustainability of retail lending, in the context of preserving financial stability by the CBCG.
+The measures prescribed under the aforesaid decision aimed at establishing the sustainability of retail lending, in the context of preserving financial stability by the CBCG.
 Namely, in recent years, we have witnessed a notable growth in the amount of cash loans, their share in total loans, as well as the extension of maturities of these loans (see Box 3 in the Financial System Stability Report for 2018).
 As a rule, only bills of exchange and administrative bans were used as security for retail loans.
 The continuation of this trend could make credit institutions much more vulnerable in the event of an economic and financial crisis, which would directly affect borrowers' earnings and reduce their credit capacity, which would further affect credit institutions and possibly their willingness to extend loans and the terms and conditions of those loans.
-The aforesaid decision has been in effect as of 1 January 2022 and it has been subject to amendments two times, extending the initially prescribed decision validity from one to two years and now, with the most recent amendment, to three years, so the measures will remain in effect until the end of 2024.
+The aforesaid decision has been in effect as of 1 January 2022 with the initial one-year validity.
+Subsequent amendments extended the validity of the decision and the latest prescribes the validity of four years, so the measures will remain in effect until the end of 2025.